A website template for academics

 Note:

 • This webpage uses Jekyll plugins like Jekyll Scholar to automatically build your bibliography.
-If you are using Github pages then you will have to build the site with the Rakefile in the root directory of the source branch.
+If you are using GitHub pages, you will have to build the site with the Rakefile in the root directory of the source branch.
 You can do so by first modifying the file as appropriate and then, after pushing your changes, execute rake publish.

 Customization